fajieyuan/WSDM2019-nextitnet/README.md

-strongly suggest running the code on GPU, which is at least 20 times faster than on CPU
+strongly suggest running the code on GPU, which is at least 20 times faster than on CPU.
+If you want to use this model in industry with hundred millions of items.
+You will have memory problem during training and prediction.
+In this case, you just need to slightly change the final layer by using negative sampling instead of outputing a huge softmax.
+As for predicting, you only need to rank your candidate items by using tf.nn.embedding_lookup or tf.gather.
+There are many tricks to solve memory problems and you can email me if you donot how to do it.